scopedog/chat_ai/README.md

 **Features**
 - **Interactive Chat UI**: Runs a local web app where users can chat with an AI assistant.
 - **Context-Aware Responses**: Maintains conversation history (`use_history=True`) so the assistant can respond with context from previous messages.
-- **File Attachment Handling**: Detects when files are attached in a chat message and informs the user (future support planned).
+- **File Attachments**: If files are attached, it is added as additional context.
 - **Custom AI Backend**: Uses a `GptAi` class that encapsulates interaction with a GPT model.

 **How It Works**